art-in-mayur/ComputerVision_AccidentPrevention/README.md

 ## Description

 This project utilizes computer vision libraries, particularly OpenCV, to process the video feed from a camera placed inside the vehicle.
 It detects both faces and eyes in real-time using pre-trained Haar cascades.
-If the system detects that the driver's eyes are closed for an extended duration, it triggers an alert to prevent potential accidents caused by driver drowsiness.

 ## Requirements